happy-co/programmable-video/example/README.md

 1. Create a project on Firebase.
 Any project name would be okay.
 Google Analytics is not needed, but if you want you can add it.
 2. Below the project name you will see the project id that will be created.
 You can change this when you press on it.
 Write this project id down.
+3. Go to your project settings and select your resource location in the `Google Cloud Platform (GCP) resource location`.
+Keep in mind, you can't change this afterwards.
-3. Open the file `.firebaserc` and change the value `twilio-flutter-plugin-dev` to your project id from step 2.
+4. Open the file `.firebaserc` and change the value `twilio-flutter-plugin-dev` to your project id from step 2.
-4. Make sure the project is on [Blaze plan](#required-plans-on-firebase)
+5. Make sure the project is on [Blaze plan](#required-plans-on-firebase)
-5. In a terminal run `firebase login` and login with the same account as used in step 1.
+6. In a terminal run `firebase login` and login with the same account as used in step 1.
-6. In a terminal go to the firebase functions directory in this example: `cd firebase/functions` and run `npm install`
+7. In a terminal go to the firebase functions directory in this example: `cd firebase/functions` and run `npm install`
-7. You will need to get the following information from your Twilio account for the next step:
+8. You will need to get the following information from your Twilio account for the next step:

 | Variable | Example value | Where to find/create |
 |-----|---------------|---------------|